 Our partnership with the Building, Recruiting, and Inclusion for Diversity (BRAID) initiative underscores this commitment.
-The department has been named a 2018 BRAID Affiliate.
+The department was honored to be a 2018 BRAID Affiliate.
 The initiative, co-led by AnitaB.org and Harvey Mudd College, was created in 2014 in the hopes of ultimately improving diversity and representation in computer science.
 Affiliates commit to increasing the diversity of their computing departments and learn best practices from other BRAID schools.
-We are pleased to participate as a 2018 BRAID Affiliate, and we will continue our work to diversify our department with the goal of contributing to the diversification of the field.

 In 2019, an enterprising group of nine sophomores created a new CS student group: Black Students in Computer Science (BSCS).
 The charter of the group is the following:

 BSCS is dedicated to fostering a sense of community for Black students who are studying computer science and related fields such as data science and cognitive brain science.
 Representing one of Tufts' most underrepresented groups in CS, BSCS exists to provide professional development, technical training, solidarity, and equitable opportunity for all students among the African diaspora.
 BSCS provides a welcoming, collaborative space for students to connect and form meaningful relationships while also growing as future leaders in the tech industry.

 In 2021, department faculty voted to adopt the following statement.